luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 Please don't be fooled into thinking "science is true" (whatever that's supposed to mean).
 Such claims are nonsensical.

-First, because science is a process.
+First, they are nonsensical, because science is a process.
 Processes cannot be "true" or "false"; they are just a way of doing things.
 Second, because scientific theories are (mostly) **falsifiable**, which is a fancy way of saying there is room to prove them wrong.
-(i.e., they might actually be wrong!)
+(i.e., they might actually be false!)

 If one cannot rely on science "to be true", what should one do instead?